Manufacturing

 Top tasks transforming:

-• Supplier negotiation (human relationship skills)
+• Supplier negotiation (human relationship skills, AI surfaces market pricing intelligence)

 Production Planner